The Aeropress

 1. Reduce the grind size

-2. Increase the infusion time
+2. Increase the steeping time

 3. Increase the water temperature

-3. Stir more to create more turbulence
+3. Stir more to create more turbulence.

 Discover other recipes